halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 Since the flag values are automatically synced between LaunchDarkly and the KV store, every time this page is served, it will automatically have the current flag state values injected before the page is sent to the end user.
 This has the effect of eliminating any flash of content that can be caused even by a very brief rendering delay between when the UI is initially displayed and flag values are received by the LaunchDarkly client that are used to update the user interface.

+EXAMPLE WITH IMAGE

 ## Modifying content at the edge

 Cloudflare Workers can be used to modify the content being served to an end user at the CDN level, before they ever receive it in their browser client.
-This can be useful to do things like [A/B testing](https://developers.cloudflare.com/workers/examples/ab-testing), [fetching a HTML or API response](https://developers.cloudflare.com/workers/examples/fetch-html) or personalizing content for an authenticated user.
+This can be useful to do things like [A/B testing](https://developers.cloudflare.com/workers/examples/ab-testing), [fetching a HTML or API response](https://developers.cloudflare.com/workers/examples/fetch-html), targeting content based upon user data or personalizing content for an authenticated user.

+The below example shows how to use the value of a string flag to replace the header text on a page.
+This type of solution could be modified for use in A/B testing, for slowly rolling out content changes or for personalizing content.

+CREATE THE VALUE IN LAUNCHDARKLY

+You can reuse the LaunchDarkly client you created in the prior example.
+However, since you'll be getting flag values in multiple places, it can be easier to create a single function to handle asynchronously retrieving the flag values.
+The following function allows you to pass in a user `key` and a `user` obect and returns the value of the flag for that user.
+If no user is passed, it defaults to `anonymous` as a user key.

 ```javascript
 async function getFlagValue(key, user) {